Sam-Belliveau/ece-4760-final-project/index.md

 ## 1.3 Motivation

 Our motivation was a combination of passion for signal processing and demonstrating the capabilities of low-cost hardware in audio processing.
 The localization system has many applications, from robotics to art installations.
+In a world in which there is an increasing number of applications requiring many cheap distributed sensors, there is a need for the development of algorithms capable of running on cheap, low power, hardware.

-The total cost of the microphones used is under $20, while the accuracy of the localization is comparable to much more expensive systems.
+Our project implements audio localization on system whose total BOM is under $20, with a localization accuracy comparable to much more expensive systems.
 The algorithms run purely in fixed-point math on the Pico, eliminating the need for a dedicated DSP chip.
-Combined with the Pico’s VGA output, this results in an all-in-one package for sound localization.
+Combined with the Pico’s intuitive VGA output, this results in an all-in-one package for sound localization.

 ---